SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

     approuter$ npm install @sap/approuter
 ```

-* Configure the application router by defining the destinations and routes: `vi src/main/approuter/xs-app.json`
+* Only for master branch: Configure the application router by defining the destinations and routes: `vi src/main/approuter/xs-app.json`

 ```json
 {